mdabir1203/Pomodoro_Bang/README.md

 # Pomodoro_Timer_Bang
-An AI crafted Shell script to run a Pomodoro Program with your Own AI Crafted Music (Audiogen)
+An AI crafted Shell script to run a Pomodoro Program with your Own AI Crafted Music (Audiogen) and Custom Message

 ## Clone the repository: